 Add A Little Lighting To Your Sofa Table

-Adding lighting to a table behind your sofa is a great way to spruce up your great room.
-Lamps will help add height to the “barrier,” giving you a little more definition between the different zones of your space without truly blocking it off.
-It’ll also add some nice mood lighting (read: reading light!) to your sofa area to help wind down light levels in the evening.
+Adding lighting to a table behind your sofa is a great way to spruce up your greatroom.
+Lamps will help add height to the “barrier,” giving you more definition between the different zones of your space without truly blocking it off.
+It’ll also add mood lighting (read: reading light!) to help wind down light levels in the evening.
 The problem?
 By definition these lamps are adrift in the middle of a large room, away from walls and outlets.
 That means traditional table lamps will need to be part of the initial great room planning stage, so you can have an outlet placed near where the lamps will be.
 Too late for that?
 Don’t worry.
-Cordless, battery-powered lamps DO exist, and while they tend to be a little more expensive, they can allow you to have a functional lamp on your sofa table without cords snaking all over the floor of your great room.
+Cordless, battery-powered lamps DO exist.
+They tend to be a little more expensive, but allow you to have a functional lamp on your sofa table without cords snaking all over the floor of your great room.

 Sofa Table As An Entry Table?